putting/My-Tech-Notes/javaRelated/Apache Spark/readMe.md

 [Spark SQL Docs](https://spark.apache.org/docs/latest/sql-programming-guide.html#overview)
 Spark SQL is a Spark module for structured data processing.
 Unlike the basic **Spark RDD API**, the interfaces provided by Spark SQL provide Spark with more information about the structure of both the data and the computation being performed.

+- SchemaRDD, which provides support for structured and semi-structured data.
 - Dataset is a distributed collection of data.
 Benefits of RDD but with SQL engine.
+A Dataset can be constructed from JVM objects and then manipulated using functional transformations (map, flatMap, filter, etc.).
-- DataFrame is a Dataset organized into named columns
+- DataFrame is a Dataset organized into named columns (conceptually equivalent to a table in a relational database).

+### SQl notation using DataFrames
+- df.printSchema(), df.select("name").show(), df.filter($"age" > 21).show(), df.groupBy("age").count().show()
+- You can create views from Dfs: df.createOrReplaceTempView("viewName") and can be refered to as sql: val sqlDF = spark.sql("SELECT * FROM viewName")

 ## Config
 - Local only: spark-master: local[*]